WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 ### Where can I find the logs?

 In the top left menu `File > Open` you can see there are several logs available.
-* The `Log File` shows you the general information about Wasabi wallet.
+* The `Log File` shows you the general information about Wasabi Wallet.
 * The `Tor Log File` shows the Tor specific logs.

 ![](/MenuFileOpen.png)